oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

     * OPTIONAL.
 The confirmation method can be used to verify the Holder Binding JWT of the disclosed SD-JWT.
 * `type`
     * REQUIRED.
 The type or types of the Verifiable Credential.
-In the general case, the `type` value is an array of case-sensitive strings, each containing a `StringOrURI` value.
-In the special case when the SD-JWT has one credential type, the `type` value MAY be a single case-sensitive string containing a `StringOrURI` value.
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.